addrummond/mlm/Readme.md

 * Occasional glitches with touch sensing.

-* Lights a little dim in bright daylight.
+* LEDs a little dim in bright daylight.

 I anticipate fixing these in future revisions.